uport-project/uport-credentials/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: "[BUG]"
+labels: bug
+assignees: ''

+---

 Prerequisites

-Please answer the following questions for yourself before submitting an issue. **YOU MAY DELETE THE PREREQUISITES SECTION.**
+Please answer the following questions for yourself before submitting an issue.

 - [ ] I am running the latest version
 - [ ] I checked the documentation and found no answer
 - [ ] I checked to make sure that this issue has not already been filed

+**YOU MAY DELETE THE PREREQUISITES SECTION** if you're sure you checked all the boxes.

-# Current Behavior
+### Current Behavior

 What is the current behavior?

-# Expected Behavior
+### Expected Behavior

 Please describe the behavior you are expecting

-# Failure Information (for bugs)
+### Failure Information

-Please help provide information about the failure if this is a bug.
-If it is not a bug, please remove the rest of this template.
+Please help provide information about the failure.

-## Steps to Reproduce
+#### Steps to Reproduce

 Please provide detailed steps for reproducing the issue.